Telefonica/cross-confluence-tools/components/markdown-confluence-sync/README.md

 Hello, world!
 I'm a markdown file to be synced with Confluence.
 ```

-The library has __two modes for syncing__:
+The library has __three modes for syncing__:
 * `tree` sync mode - Mirrors the hierarchical pages structure from given folder under a Confluence root page.
 Some files are used for [representing indices in the hierarchy](#index-files).
+* `id` sync mode - Synchronize a list of markdown files matched by a [glob pattern](https://github.com/isaacs/node-glob#glob-primer) directly to specific Confluence pages using the Confluence id provided in the frontmatter metadata or in the configuration file.
 * `flat` sync mode - Synchronize a list of markdown files matched by a [glob pattern](https://github.com/isaacs/node-glob#glob-primer) as children page of a Confluence root page, without any hierarchy.
-  * As an extra in this mode, a Confluence id can be provided to each page using the frontmatter, and, in such case, the corresponding Confluence page will be updated.
-Read [per-page configuration](#configuration-per-page) for more information.
+It is also possible to provide a Confluence id to some pages to update them directly, as in the `id` mode.

 Other features are:

 * The library adds a __notice message at the beginning of every pages content__ indicating that it has been generated automatically.
 Read [Automation notice](#automation-notice) for more information.
 * Converts Mermaid diagrams to images.
-* Supports __configuration per page using [frontmatter metadata](https://jekyllrb.com/docs/front-matter/).__ Some of the things you can configure are:
+* Supports __configuration per page using [frontmatter metadata](https://jekyllrb.com/docs/front-matter/) or the config file.__ Some of the things you can configure are:
   * Title of the page in Confluence.
   * Adding ancestors title to every page title.